 The South Indian Chicken Biryani recipe is no different.
 It is so similar to the other biryani recipes, and yet so different in its own unique way.

+It is nothing but another variety of biryani that originates from the South Indian region.
 South India is a broad region with varied tastes throughout.
 You will find a lot of biryani recipes that seem so delicious in their own unique way.
 But this is an amalgamation of it all.

-There is a big difference between the South Indian chicken biryani and the other biryani recipes.
+- There is a big difference between the South Indian chicken biryani and the other biryani recipes.
 Other varieties of biryanis do not add tomato to the process of making the biryani.
 But however, in South Indian variety, most of the places add the tomatoes.

-Though some may argue that it is not the case with how they make in their home, but most of the South Indian biryani recipes call for it.
+Though some may argue that it is not the case with how they make in their home, most of the South Indian biryani recipes call for it.
 I have tasted a whole lot of biryanis from varied regions of South India, and have found the tomato to be an integral part of the biryani making.

-This South Indian Chicken biryani recipe follows a pakki yakhni method.
+- This South Indian Chicken biryani recipe follows a pakki yakhni method.
 In other words, it means that the chicken is cooked prior to placing the rice.

 You can use either use the Basmati rice or the Jeera Samba Rice for making this biryani.
 But I would suggest you use the basmati rice for making this South Indian Chicken biryani recipe.
 The flavors that come out of basmati rice are simply amazing for any biryani.